JUDGMENT BEGINS WITH THE HOUSEHOLD OF GOD

-But who may abide the day of his coming? and who shall stand when he appeareth? for he is like a refiner’s fire, and like fullers’ (a launderer’s) soap: And he shall sit as a refiner and purifier of silver: and he shall purify the sons of Levi, and purge them as gold and silver, that they may offer unto the Lord an offering in righteousness.
+He will sit as a refiner and a purifier of silver; He will purify the sons of Levi, and purge them as gold and silver, that they may offer to the LORD an offering in righteousness.
 (Malachi 3:2,3)

 Whenever Christ receives us He washes the robe of our conduct.
 He does not limit Himself to forgiving our sins.
 He washes away our sins with fiery sufferings.